Baton Rouge Car Accident Lawyer

 - Keep careful documentation of the effects the accident has had in your life.

 - Obtain other evidence, such as mechanic reports, therapists’ evaluations, proof of a manufacturing defect, and more.

-In addition to the cause of your collision, the injuries you sustain will be central to your personal injury lawsuit.
+In addition to the cause of your car accident, the injuries you sustain will be central to your personal injury lawsuit.
 While the cause determines who is liable for your damages, your injuries will be the most influential factor in determining the monetary value of those damages.
-Your Baton Rouge car accident lawyer will work with you to evaluate the full impact of your injury.
+Your Baton Rouge car accident attorney will work with you to evaluate the full impact of your injury.